e-Spirit/fcecom-b2c-commerce-react-preview/README.md

 | ECOM_API_URL         | The url to your Frontend API backend service.                                                                                            |
 | ECOM_API_LOCALE      | The default locale to use.
 Default is set to `en_GB`.                                                                                    |
 | LOG_LEVEL            | Numeric representation of log levels:<ul><li>DEBUG = 0</li><li>INFO = 1</li><li>WARNING = 2</li><li>ERROR = 3</li><li>NONE = 4</li></ul> |

+## Set FirstSpirit Server Origin
+With the update to v3 only a few hosts are allowed to host the storefront in an iframe.
+Therefore the FirstSpirit server origin needs to be added to `ALLOWED_FIRSTSPIRIT_ORIGINS` in `./overrides/app/constants.js`.

 ## SSL Configuration (Combine PEM file)